peacexerox/pingping.consultation/content/medium/reasoner_gpt.md

 ![proof state 1](images/proof%20state%201.png)
 <hr>

+### Stage 3 Training

 * Now copy paste the proof state contents to GPT3 window

 ![proof state](images/copyed%20proof%20state%201%20at%20gpt.png)

    * Please note that, I inserted the comment starting symbol "(**", which is highlighted.
-Please add this.
+Please make sure to add this because this will make Coq easier to identify this is a comment.

    * Now append the following code snippet: